-All Ashford and University of the Rockies students can download PowerPoint for free using their university email accounts.
+All university students can download PowerPoint for free using their university email accounts.
 To do so…

 - Go to https://portal.office.com/Home

 - Sign in with your student email and password

 - Click on “Install Now” and follow the download instructions